Child Support Attorney

 This means that not just parents, but grandparents, other relations, foster parents and even welfare agencies can sue for child support.
 Between parents, whether married or not, support can be sought and awarded no matter what the financial situation of each parent is.
 This surprises some who assume a level of poverty or debt will inure them from child support in South Central PA – but the determining factor is not the parent’s income, but rather the needs of the child.

-If you are involved in a child support case in South Central PA, you will always have an initial chance to negotiate an agreement at a Support Conference.
+If you are involved in a child support case in Harrisburg, PA, you will always have an initial chance to negotiate an agreement at a Support Conference.
 This is your chance to come to peaceable terms with the other party regarding the support you’re asked to give and avoid a lengthy, emotionally trying, and potentially expensive court hearing.
 As with all other aspects of the case, the best interests of the child or children in question will always be the guiding and determining factor for any discussions and negotiations, and the attorneys for both sides of the negotiation will advise as to the best possible strategy in order to balance the needs of the child and the needs of the parent.

 Our Law Office

 Camp Hill, PA 17011